Sedgwick Avenue

 Sedgwick Avenue is a major street in the Bronx, New York City.
 It runs roughly parallel to Jerome Avenue, the Major Deegan Expressway, and University Avenue.
 Sedgwick Avenue is one of the longest streets in the western part of the Bronx, running from Mosholu Parkway at the north to Macombs Dam Bridge at its southern end, about 800 feet (250 m) west of Yankee Stadium.

 A smaller Sedgwick Avenue continues into Yonkers, north of Van Cortlandt Park and east of the Saw Mill River Parkway.

 History

+The street was originally named after a Hessian officer named Emmerich.
+It was renamed for John Sedgwick in 1886.

-From the early 20th century until the 1970s, Sedgwick Avenue is one of the busiest thoroughfares in the Bronx, having streetcars, buses, and train stations.
-In around 1900, it was a popular road for weekend bicycle tours and military marches to Van Cortlandt Park.
+From the early 20th century until the 1970s, Sedgwick Avenue was one of the busiest thoroughfares in the Bronx, having streetcars, buses, and train stations.
+Around 1900, it was a popular road for weekend bicycle tours and military marches to Van Cortlandt Park.

 From 1918 to 1958, the Sedgwick Avenue elevated station operated at Webster Avenue.

 New York City Mayor Bill de Blasio signed a bill on February 26, 2016, renaming 42 streets and places in New York City.
 One of the renamed blocks was a block where 1520 Sedgwick Ave is located which was renamed “Hip Hop Boulevard" after DJ Kool Herc who threw a "back to school jam " at 1520 Sedgwick Avenue, and at that party, hip-hop began.
 DJ Kool Herc had moved his parties to Cedar Park, "attracting b-boys and cool kids from across the Bronx [in] 1974."